Alaswadi/arabic-cybersecurity/README-MANUAL-FIX.md

 # Manual Fix for Contact Form RLS Policies

-This guide explains how to manually fix the Row Level Security (RLS) policies for the contact form in your Arabic cybersecurity website.
+This guide explains how to manually fix the Row Level Security (RLS) policies for the contact form in your Phish Simulator website.

 ## The Problem